openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ##Basics: Working with ofMesh

-A mesh is a collection of vertices - points in 3D space - that can be connected up in different ways:
+A mesh is a collection of vertices - points in 3D space - that can be connected up in different ways.
+The shapes that are formed by connecting these vertices are called primitives.
+The primitives are our smallest building blocks that we can put together to form a mesh.
-* You can choose to not connect any of your vertices (points mode).
+* You can choose to not connect any of your vertices and just draw points as the primitives.
-* You can choose to draw lines between pairs of vertices (lines mode).
+* You can choose to connect pairs of vertices and draw lines as the primitives.
-* You can draw triangles between sets of three of vertices or quads between sets of four vertices (triangle and quad modes respectively).
+* You can connect three or four (or more) vertices and draw triangles or quads  (or polygons) as the primitives.

 To make this a little more concrete, check out the below mesh.
 The vertices are orange dots.
-The vertices are connected up in sets of three points to form triangles which were then colored-in with gray.
+The vertices are connected up in sets of three points to form triangle primitives which were then colored-in with gray.
+For some more depth on what a mesh is and why they are useful, have a look at the [opengl tutorial](http://www.openframeworks.cc/tutorials/graphics/opengl.html).

 ![Keenan Crane's public domain cow shown in wireframe](003_images/Keenan_Crane_Public_Domain_Cow_Small.png)

-For some more depth on what a mesh is and why they are useful, have a look at the [opengl tutorial](http://www.openframeworks.cc/tutorials/graphics/opengl.html).
-For this tutorial, we'll focus on two different ways of connecting vertices - points mode and lines mode.
-Let's get something drawn on our screen for this to start making some more sense:
+In this tutorial, we'll focus on using points and lines as our primitives.
+Let's get something drawn on our screen.
+When creating a mesh you should:
+1. Define an [ofMesh](http://www.openframeworks.cc/documentation/3d/ofMesh.html) variable.
+Let's call it mesh.
+2. Specify what primitive mode (points, lines, etc.) that the mesh should use to connect its vertices using mesh.[setMode()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#!show_setMode).
+We'll be using points as our primitive, so that means we should use OF_PRIMITIVE_POINTS mode.
+3. Add some vertices!
+4. Draw your mesh using mesh.[draw()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_draw).

+And onto the code:

 Add a mesh variable to your header file (testApp.h):
 ~~~~{.h}